 9. Christmas

 Christmas needs no introduction.
 It marks the birth of Jesus Christ and so, holds special significance for Christians.
 But like many other festivals in the country, it also holds appeal for the people of other religions.
 And since Christmas is followed by the New Year, there is a festive spirit in the air.
 Churches are lit up and bedecked in an attractive manner.
 Decorated Christmas trees are a common sight everywhere, from people’s homes to the largest malls in India.
-The day is celebrated with attending prayer mass at churches, exchanging gifts, and feasting with friends and family.
+The day is celebrated by attending prayer mass at churches, exchanging gifts, and feasting with friends and family.

 If you want to witness the best of Christmas celebrations, Goa is where you should be.
 Read our blog on Christmas Celebrations in Goa to know more.